-This college has a female population of 59%, which exceeds the requirements in terms of equity, redress and representivity.
-Transformation exceeds that in other colleges provincially, as Gauteng colleges show an enrolment of 45% for female students.
+This college has a female population of 54%, which meets the requirements in terms of equity, redress and representivity.
+Transformation has occurred at the same rate as in other colleges provincially, as Limpopo Province colleges show an enrolment of 54% for female students.